fabltd/Apigee-labs/1-Installing Apigree and introduction to the Legacy/instructions/en.md

     The Validity section at the top of the text output shows that our CA is valid for one year.
     </ql-infobox>

-7. To install the server certificates/certificate and authority to the gateway and reconfigure NGINX to use mTLS, execute the following command to run a helper script.
+7. To install the server certificates/certificate and authority to the gateway and reconfigure Nginx to use mTLS, execute the following command to run a helper script.

     ```bash
     cd ~/Apigee-utils/student-scripts